marbug/vagrant/DOCS.md

 to SSH into this machine.

-After VM is not needed then run:
+If VM is not needed then sign out from SSH and run:

     vagrant destroy

-or just stop it by:
+to terminate it or just stop it by:

     vagrant halt